arya020595/Scraping-Tool-API/README.md

-# Scrape API
+# Scraping Tool API

 ## Description
-The Scrape API is a robust and scalable solution designed to scrape data from websites using specified CSS selectors.
-This API enables users to define their own selectors and retrieve structured data, making it ideal for use cases like data mining, market research, and competitive analysis.
+The Scraping Tool API is a robust and scalable solution designed to scrape data from websites using specified CSS selectors.
+This API enables users to define their own selectors and retrieve structured data, making it ideal for use cases such as data mining, market research, and competitive analysis.

 ## Features
 - **Dynamic Scraping**: Specify CSS selectors for the title, description, image, and link to extract precise data from web pages.